Index

 Custom evaluation pipeline improved safety-oriented pass rate from 42% to 84% across synthetic test scenarios.

 Enterprise hospitality operations are highly manual behind the scenes.
-Frontline managers often have to pull together fragmented information from multiple systems just to answer simple but high-stakes questions: Which guest issues need action first?
+Frontline managers often have to pull together information scattered across multiple systems just to answer simple but high-stakes questions: Which guest issues need action first?
 What can be solved now versus escalated?
 What is the safest next step when systems are incomplete or inconsistent?

 This is exactly where generic AI wrappers break down.
 A model can generate plausible language, but plausible language is not the same as operationally safe action.
 In complex hospitality operations, the wrong recommendation can create guest-facing problems, staff confusion, or actions that legacy systems cannot reliably support.
 Reztrix was designed around that constraint from the start: use AI to accelerate understanding, but keep execution grounded, reviewable, and human-approved.